AntonioJBT/pipeline_example/README.rst

 You'll need to check instructions for each tool separately.
 For DRMAA you'll very likely need to liaise with your system's administrator.

+Note that Dockerfiles will not work per se but have installation instructions for older versions of requirements.

 .. _Ruffus: http://www.ruffus.org.uk/
 .. _cgat-core: https://github.com/cgat-developers/cgat-core
 .. _python-drmaa: https://drmaa-python.readthedocs.io/en/latest/